Pros and Cons

 Fees: No fees on international transfers at all.

-Exchange Rates: With the website’s new design it’s easier than ever to receive a free quote.
-Just go to the website and enter your email, telephone number, name, and the amounts you want to transfer.
+With the website’s simple interface it’s easier than ever to receive a free quote.
+Just go to the website and enter your email, telephone number, name, and the amount you would like to transfer.
 You will receive a quote based on these figures directly to your email.